Our products

 Why Use Chickpea Flour

 The ideal mixture is approximately two parts chickpea flour to one part wheat flour.
 Wheat flour acts as a binder and softens the intense flavor of the chickpea, while chickpea flour ensures the characteristic crispiness.
 If you only use wheat flour, the fritters will be softer and tend to absorb more oil during frying.
-If you only use chickpea flour, the batter may be a bit denser and the flavor too pronounced.
+If you only use chickpea flour, the batter may be denser and the flavor too strong.

-Related Cod Products
+Related Bacalalo Products

 Bacalao Desmigado Seco Universal - 500g

-Universal Dried Flaked Cod - 500g
+Universal Shredded Dry Cod - 500g

 View product →

 Once desalted, drain the cod carefully and pat it dry with paper towels.
 Excess water in the cod can dilute the batter and ruin the consistency of the fritters.
 Then, shred the fish with your fingers into small, irregular pieces, no more than 1-1.5 cm.
-If the pieces are too large, the fritter will not be thin and will lose its characteristic almost translucent texture in the center.
+If the pieces are too large, the fritter won't be thin and will lose its characteristic almost translucent texture in the center.
 If you have access to premium desalted cod, the process is much simpler: you just need to drain and shred it.

-You can also use cod flakes directly, which are the ideal format for this recipe because they already come in the correct size and the desalting process is optimized for that type of cut.
+You can also use cod flakes directly, which are the ideal format for this recipe because they already come in the correct size, and the desalting process is optimized for that type of cut.

-How to Make the Batter: Consistency and Resting
+How to Make the Batter: Consistency and Resting Time

 1. In a bowl, mix the chickpea flour and wheat flour.